 For object types that support tile-based loading methods, the search dialog will not limit how many objects can be added to the map.
 As such, the Add all option will always be enabled.

-Objects rendered in a tile-backed geometry do not interoperate correctly with a number of other Map application features for the following reasons:
+Objects rendered in a tile-backed geometry do not work correctly with a number of other Map application features.
+Many incompatible features require loading data from services that cannot support the scale of data rendered in tile-based layers.

 The following sections list the Map capabilities that are not compatible with tile-based loading methods.